deybhayden/rally-to-anything/README.md

 ### Recommendation: Try it in Isolation

-I'm writing this utility to support the companny I work for (BriteCore).
+I'm writing this utility to support the company I work for (BriteCore).
 Your mileage may vary with this tool.

 Clubhouse allows you to create multiple workspaces under an organization.